Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Introduction

 Global measurements of atmospheric carbon dioxide (CO$_2$) concentration are essential for understanding Earth's carbon cycle, a key component of our planet's climate system.
 Space-borne observing systems provide the primary way of obtaining atmospheric CO$_2$ measurements globally at spatial and temporal resolutions useful for investigating central questions in carbon cycle science \cite{rayner2001}.
 A series of satellites named Orbiting Carbon Observatory-2~\&~3 (OCO-2~\&~3) \cite{ElderingAMT2017, eldering2019}, launched by NASA in July 2014 and May 2019, respectively, constitute the current state-of-the-art in space-based CO$_2$ observing systems.
 These instruments use the sunlight reflected off the Earth's surface to infer the CO$_2$ concentration in the atmosphere below.
 Since the observations are indirect measurements of the quantity of interest, the task of estimating the atmospheric state, known as \emph{retrieval} in remote sensing \cite{rodgers2000}, is an ill-posed inverse problem \cite{Kaipio2005,Engl2000,tarantola2005}.
 The ultimate goal of these missions is to estimate the vertically averaged atmospheric CO$_2$ concentration at high precision in order to better understand the sources and sinks of CO$_2$ in the Earth system \cite{crisp2004}.

 Estimating atmospheric CO$_2$ concentrations from space is a highly nontrivial task.
 Designing and building the required remote sensing instrument and developing the mathematical forward model for relating the scientifically relevant quantities to the actual satellite observations are both extremely challenging tasks \cite{ODellEtAl2018}.
-However, statistically, the main complication arises from the fact that in order to go from the raw satellite observations to the CO$_2$ concentrations, one needs to solve the associated ill-posed inverse problem \cite{cressie2018}.
-A satellite on low-Earth orbit is only able to measure CO$_2$ indirectly through the effect the gas has on the sunlight passing through the atmosphere.
-Information about CO$_2$ at different altitudes will therefore inevitably be convoluted in the raw observations.
+However, statistically, the main complication arises from the fact that in order to convert the raw satellite observations into CO$_2$ concentrations, one needs to solve the associated ill-posed inverse problem \cite{cressie2018}.
+A satellite on low-Earth orbit is only able to measure CO$_2$ indirectly through its effect on the sunlight passing through the atmosphere.
+Information about CO$_2$ at different altitudes will therefore inevitably be confounded in the raw observations.
 Inverting the forward model to obtain a reconstruction of the atmospheric CO$_2$ profile at different altitudes will hence result in highly oscillatory and uncertain solutions which, at first glance, may seem to have little scientific value.